kevinleet/elephantsql-tutorial/README.md

 ## Configuring Django to Connect to ElephantSQL

-1. Open your Django project in your preferred code editor.
+1. Open your existing Django project in your preferred code editor.

+2. Make sure that you have the 'psycopg2-binary' module installed.
+Check your Pipfile to see if it is listed under 'packages'.
+If you do not have the psycopg2 module installed, initiate a pipenv shell and install the module with the following commands:

+- pipenv shell
+- pipenv install psycopg2-binary

 2. Locate the DATABASES settings in your Django project's settings.py file.
 It should look something like this: